cozyGarage/resume_engine/README.md

 hackmyresume build resume.json -t node_modules/jsonresume-theme-[name]
 ```

-As of v1.6.0, available predefined FRESH themes are `positive`, `modern`,
+As of v1.6.0, available predefined  themes are `positive`, `modern`,
 `compact`, `minimist`, and `hello-world`.
 For a list of JSON Resume themes,
 check the [NPM Registry](https://www.npmjs.com/search?q=jsonresume-theme).